-"The big idea here is" "I'm confused about" "Now I understand" "I learned" 1.
+"The big idea here is ."

+"I'm confused about" "Now I understand" "I learned" 4.
 Ask students to fold a paper into fourths and give these headings to the sections: Predict, Clarify, Summarize, Questions a.
-Explain to students that as they read, they are to record related ideas in each box (written or illustrations). ( b.
+Explain to students that as they read, they are to record related ideas in each (written or illustrations). box b.
 PredictWhat do they predict the section will be about?
-How do they think this information will help them understand more about the topic?
-"I predict that because" "This is like" "This is going to be about" c.
-ClarifyWhat information did they read about that helped clarify what they didn' quite understand?
-"I'll reread this because" "This is the same as" "This is different because" "I'd like to talk to someone about" "I thought I knew this, but now I understand" t d.
-SummarizeAfter reading a "chunk" of material, what are the key ideas in that section?
-"I learned that" "I can picture" "What I understand about this reading so far is" e.
+How do they think t information will help them understand more about the topic?
+"I predict that because" "This is like" "This is going to be about" his c.
+ClarifyWhat information did they read about that helped clarify what they d quite understand?
+"I'll reread this because" "This is the same as" "This is different because" "I'd like to talk to someone about" "I thought I knew this, but now I understand" idn't d.
+SummarizeAfter reading a "chunk" of material, what are the key ideas in the section?
+"I learned that" "I can picture" "What I understand about this reading so far is" it e.
 QuestionsWhat questions do students still have about the topic?
 "A question I have about this is" "I wonder if" "Two questions I have about this section are" 5.
+As students read, ask them to create a visual map with words and pictures of what at the

-As students read, ask them to create a visual map with words and pictures of what the are learning.
+- 5. As students read, ask them to create a visual map with words and pictures of what they are learning.
 Connect ideas that go together.
-Share maps with other students and a

-- 5 to maps with new information learned from others. - 6.
+Share maps with other students and add to maps with new information learned from others. - 6.
 Explain to students that as they read a selection they are to think about words, phrases, or sentences that "jump out" at them and help them make meaning or understand the text.